Participants must attend the mandatory pre-trip meetings

 Accommodations and Food

 Sleeping under the stars is the theme for the trip.
 Tents will be provided; however, participants may bring their own if it is appropriate for the nature of the trip.
 Tent accommodations will be shared as space is always limited in backcountry sites.
-One night will be spent in a front-country campsite that features potable water and a pit-toilet.
-The second night will be spent in the backcountry where nature will provide the bathroom.
+All nights will be spent in the backcountry where nature will provide the bathroom.

 Food is not provided as one of the hurdles to backpacking is learning how to manage food weight and calories.
 Each participant will plan and supply their own “food pantry” for the trip.
 A portion of the pre-trip will focus on backcountry menu planning and suggested options.

 It is highly suggested that participants bring everything on the list below to the pre-trip meeting for the leaders to review, inspect, and discuss with you.
 If you aren’t sure about an item, bring it with you to the second pre-trip, and we can discuss it.
 We want you to be prepared to have a great trip.
 Use the equipment checklist when preparing for the pre-trip meeting and the trip.
-Outdoor Recreation can provide items with an “*”, so if you don’t have that item you don’t need to go out and buy it.
-The most important thing you might need to buy is adequate footwear… boots are recommended due to rocky terrain and the additional weight of carrying a backpack.
+The most important thing you need is adequate footwear… boots are recommended due to rocky terrain and the additional weight of carrying a backpack.
 Most everything else on the list can be found at home, borrowed, or found at a thrift store.

 - Program fees and deposits are not refundable or transferable unless Cleveland Metroparks finds it necessary to cancel a program.
 Participants assume risk of all changes in personal health and affairs.